 zest of 1/2 pink tiger lemon*

-2. Stir in the sifted flour and baking powder.
+2. Put the eggs, sugar and lemon juice in a large baking bowl and whisk together until the mixture is frothy and pale.
+Stir in the sifted flour and baking powder.
 Then add the melted butter and mix until smooth.
-Cover the bowl and leave in the fridge for at least 2 hours before use (overnight is even better).
+Fold in the lemon zest.
+Cover the bowl and leave in the fridge to chill for at least 20 minutes before use.

 * I understand this type of lemon might not be easy to find just anywhere.
 Alternatively just use a regular lemon or a mix of half lime/half grapefruit (match the equivalent in terms of the amount of lemon juice and zest in the recipe - the juice of a whole grapefruit would be way too much).